 - Adenocarcinomas – The most common type of gastric cancer diagnosed in patients and starts from the innermost lining of the stomach.

 What are some of the gastric cancer causes?

 Some of the gastric cancer causes in patients are:

--Gastrointestinal Reflux Disease (GERD) – This is a condition where stomach acid flows back into the -stomach through the oesophagus.
+- Gastrointestinal Reflux Disease (GERD) – This is a condition where stomach acid flows back into the -stomach through the